 Burma Burma’s food menu is one of the most inclusive ones I have ever seen.
 They have separate menus to indicate Jain, vegan and gluten-free dishes, with enough options to choose from in each category.

-Also, despite being 100% vegetarian, they have dishes like mock chicken and mock duck to appease the non vegetarian food lovers.
+Also, despite being 100% vegetarian, they have dishes like mock chicken and mock duck to cater to the non vegetarian food lovers.

 # Flawless Service

-Their service has always been quick and impeccable on all our 3 visits.
-With a large number of serving staff who were always ready to help out, every table was paid attention to and everyone’s questions were ordered promptly.
+Their service has always been quick and warm on all our 5 visits.
+With a good number of serving staff who were always ready to help out, every table was paid attention to and everyone’s questions were answered promptly.

 # Theatrical Live Dessert Bar

-Burma Burma has a live dessert counter in their Hyderabad outlet, which was a visual treat!
-It basically looked like an episode of MasterChef India playing out right in front of you, as their pastry chefs swiftly put together each element of the desserts artistically.
+Burma Burma has a live dessert counter in their Hyderabad outlet, which is a visual treat!
+It basically looks like an episode of MasterChef India playing out right in front of you, as their pastry chefs swiftly put together each element of the desserts artistically.

 The Ambience & Interiors Of Burma Burma

 The ambience of all Burma Burma restaurants is vibrant & lively.
 They showcase unique Burmese dolls and decor pieces, representing the country and its culture beautifully.
-The restaurant manages to make you feel like you have entered a miniature version of the country.
+The restaurant manages to make you feel like you have entered a miniature version of Myanmar.

 In the Hyderabad outlet, colorful replicas of Pagodas (Burmese Buddhist temples) hang from the ceiling.
 The vibrance extends to the furniture, with bright hues of blue, green, yellow & red neatly juxtaposed with muted shades.